pegasi-ai/pegasi-shield/README.md

 Get started with the below in minutes via a free colab instance:
 1. Automated Evaluations of LLM for Text Quality, Toxicity, Bias, Relevance, Sentiment, Prompt Injection, etc.
-2. Easy Generations of JSON Q&A dataset from your data (PDFs) via open-source LLMs for supervised fine-tuning (SFT)
+2. Simple Generation of JSON-formatted Q&A dataset from your data (PDFs) via open-source LLMs for fine-tuning (SFT)
 3. Auditable Logs of evaluation metrics for observability, benchmarking, and compliance

 ## Installation 💻